What jobs does your message need to do?

 In social media, your employees’ networks are 3 to 10 times bigger than your business’ network.
 Make the most of that.

-Get employees behind your message to make your company message more believable, consistent and memorable.
-Offer them training in your social media policy, give them tips and tricks to improve their own profiles, and take professional photos they can use in social media.
+Get employees behind your message to make your company message more believable, consistent, and memorable.
+Offer them training in your social media policy, give them tips and tricks to improve their own profiles, and take professional photos they can use on social media.

 3. Build confidence with investors